By Kevin McNeish on Thu, 08/27/2015

 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod touch, and iPad.
 Join me each week on this adventure, and you will experience how much fun turning your ideas into reality can be!
 This is Part 22 of the series.
 If you are just getting started, check out the beginning of the series here.
+(This post has been updated to Swift 1.2, Xcode 6.4, and iOS 8).

 In the last few posts in this series, you have learned a lot about retrieving entities from a database using Core Data, and displaying the results in a table view.
 Now that we have we have all the other functionality working in the Write Review scene of iAppsReview, it's time to learn how to save a ReviewEntity using Core Data!